Roland Penner

-Roland Penner CM OM QC (July 30, 1924 – May 31, 2018) was a political activist and lawyer who became a cabinet minister in the Manitoba provincial government and dean of law at the University of Manitoba.
+Roland Penner CM OM QC (July 30, 1924 – May 31, 2018) was a Canadian political activist and lawyer who became a cabinet minister in the Manitoba provincial government and dean of law at the University of Manitoba.

 Education and early career

 Penner was born in Winnipeg, Manitoba, the son of Winnipeg alderman Jacob Penner (d.
 1965) and Rose Shapack (d.
 1970).
 His father was from a Mennonite background, and his mother was Jewish.
 He served in Europe during World War II in the Canadian artillery.
 At the end of the war, he earned credits at the Khaki University of Canada.
 He continued his education at the University of Manitoba, where he received a Bachelor of Arts degree in 1949 and an LL.B. in 1961.
 He began working at the University of Manitoba in 1967, and became a professor in 1972.
 From 1972 to 1978, he was the president of Legal Aid Manitoba, and from 1979 to 1980, he was president of the Canadian Association of University Teachers.
 In 1949, he married Adeline ("Addie") Wdoviak, and in 1982, he married Janet Kay Baldwin.